Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 An arctic front which has ushered in record cold temperatures across the Midwest will move into the eastern U.S. today.
 However, temperatures are expected to gradually moderate late in the week. pic.twitter.com/eV8d3XIsj9— NWS WPC (@NWSWPC) January 30, 2019

-This conversation with NOAA's Greg Carbin has been edited for clarity and brevity.

-What is a polar vortex?
+How common is a polar vortex?

-In the wintertime, over the northern hemisphere at the top of the globe — basically where the poles are — we begin to accumulate a large pool of very, very cold air.

-It's dark up there for much of the winter, most of the ground is ice and snow, and so it can become very, very cold.
-Part of that cold air mass becomes what we call the polar vortex, and that's just basically the core of that cold air over the North Pole.

 It happens every winter.
-Actually it's not uncommon at all across the northern hemisphere in the winter.
+Actually it's not uncommon at all across the Northern Hemisphere in the winter.

 Is it weird that the vortex is over the U.S.?